oskoperator/osko/README.md

 **NOTE:** Run `make --help` for more information on all potential `make` targets

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

+## Contributing
+As of right now, we don't have any specific guidelines for contributors.

+Feel free to open an issue or a pull (merge) request if you would like to see a particular feature implemented.

+The only thing that's required right now to get your code merged is signing your commits off with the `-s` flag during `git commit` after reading the project's [DCO](DCO).

+It would also be greatly appreciated if you tried using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for the commit style, but that's a detail :)

 ## License